Guide for sustainable artistic work at the Theatre Academy

 More information on dyeing and ecology:

 The BioColour research project offers a comprehensive information package on colour; videos, podcasts, publications and links.
 The BioColour project is developing new methods for the production and use of bio-dyes.
-Click here to read about BioColour research project.
+Read more about the research project here.

 On Taito Association’s Dyes and Dyeing Green article you can find more information about textile dyeing in general, natural dyes and bio-dyes.
-Read the article here, (only in Finnish only).
+Read the article here, only in Finnish.

 This section was written with the help of costume design teacher Susanna Suurla from Aalto University.